precice/precice.github.io/pages/community/community-contribute-to-precice.md

 - Mesh names of participants with multiple interfaces contain the interface in the mesh name, e.g. `Fluid-Upstream-Mesh`.
 For meshes on which it is important to distinguish between face centers and face nodes, the modifier comes at the end, e.g. `Fluid-Upstream-Mesh-Centers`.
 - Watchpoint names should be describing the point, not be a generic name.
 - Images need to be named as `tutorials-<tutorial>-<image>.png` to be correctly displayed on the website.
 You can then refer to them as `![title](images/tutorials-<tutorial>-<image>.png)`.
 Subdirectories are not allowed.

+### Open a pull request

+- Start a draft [pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) early on, so that people know that someone is working on this.
+In the description, gradually include everything we may need to review and run your tutorial:
+  - Why is this case a good fit for our tutorials?
+What is different from other tutorials?
+  - How did you create the setup?
+Do we need any additional tools?
+  - Which versions of preCICE, adapters, and solvers have you tried?
+  - If it is a solver we don't already support, how can we get it?
+  - How should the results look like?
+A screenshot would be very helpful.

 ### Optional: Help us with some checks